Green-Conscious Copywriting

 ✓ and how to stand out from all the other green companies

-⚠️ A caveat if you're planning to get my sustainability copywriting services: Although I do due diligence and mindfulness in copywriting, I am not a greenwashing lawyer or a sustainability consultant.
-As such, I encourage brands to best consult and verify green claims with these professionals to verify and substantiate some green claims). ⚠️
+📋 Just a quick note: If you’re thinking about getting my sustainability copywriting services, I do my due diligence and mindfulness in copywriting.
+But I’m not a greenwashing lawyer or sustainability consultant.
+I always recommend brands consult with these pros to verify and substantiate green claims. 📋

 Positive Persuasion